Overview

 The second page on your Home tab is the To-Do List.
 This will list the Tasks set up in your system assigned to the logged-in user.

-Along the top of your system, you will see the Location Dropdown Menu, the
+Across the top of your system in the horizontal blue bar, you will see the following options:

 Clicking the